 - Applicants must be available for full-time study over a period of three years starting at the beginning of 2019, reasonable vacation periods and/or data collection trips excepted.

-- Unless on sabbatical or leave approved for the purposes of taking up this full-time scholarship, the scholarship-holder may not without permission of the Graduate School be involved in any form of salaried employment during the tenure of the scholarship.
+- Unless on sabbatical or leave approved for the purposes of taking up this full-time scholarship, the program-holder may not without permission of the Graduate School be involved in any form of salaried employment during the tenure of the program.

 - Applicants must have an adequate command of spoken and written English, as the correspondence, courses, seminars and other activities of the Graduate School will, as a rule, and in view of the presence of foreign students especially at the doctoral level, be transacted in English.
 The use of languages other than English for the submission of written work will be acceptable, subject to the availability of academic staff members capable of supervising and examining the work submitted in such languages.